Belize travel information, including maps of Belize, food, drink and where to stay in Belize, plus Belize birdwatching and diving info

 Designed to raise awareness and spur people into action, these posters highlight the most endangered UNESCO sites around the world – from the rainforest of Sumatra to Bethlehem and beyond More

-With fascinating and dramatic history, crowd-free Mayan ruins and wildlife-packed forests, the Central American nation of Belize feels like a lost world just waiting to be explored...
+With a dramatic history, crowd-free Mayan ruins, diverse cultures and wildlife-packed forests, Lyn Hughes finds Belize a lost world just waiting to be explored...
 More

 If it’s volcanoes, colonial towns, Mayan ruins and abundant nature you’re after, head to Central America.
 From Belize to Panama, Guatemala to Nicaragua, adventure is guaranteed More